Q-CAD/Ensemble-FF-Fit/README.md

 # Ensemble-FF-Fit
 ![alt text](Ensemble-FF-Fit.png?raw=true)

-This oackage allows **data** and **time efficient fine-tuning of physics-based as well as machine-learning interatomic potentials (MLIPS)**, including universal MLIPs, by using an ensemble approach to fit MLIPs to ab initio data using adaptive asynchronous job scheduling while incorporating UQ on-the-fly. to generate new training data to improve the force-fields.
+This package allows **data** and **time efficient fine-tuning of physics-based as well as machine-learning interatomic potentials (MLIPS)**, including universal MLIPs, by using an ensemble approach to fit MLIPs to ab initio data using adaptive asynchronous job scheduling while incorporating UQ on-the-fly. to generate new training data to improve the force-fields.

 PyRMG code allows performing high-throughput ab initio DFT calculations using the RMG code (https://github.com/RMGDFT/rmgdft).
 MatEnsemble is used to perform adaptive asynchronous job scheduling.